-BPRD projects are determined though the district's 10-year comprehensive plan.
+BPRD projects are determined through the district's Comp Plan.
 From here, projects are added to the district's five-year CIP which is approved yearly by the BPRD budget committee and board of directors.
 The district's fiscal year is July 1 to June 30.
 New projects for the current fiscal year are added to the district's CIP where staff resources are committed and moved forward for implementation.
 With funding available and staff resources in place, the projects can start.
 They follow a basic outline for development depending on the size, scale and type of project:.